patricklafrance/wmfnext-shell/README.md

 You'll probably notice that the remote pages goes to the 404 pages!
 What's going on?!

-### Re-render the application after modules registration
+### Re-render the host application after remote modules registration

-The issue is that the host application finish rendering *BEFORE* the remote module is registered.
+The issue is that the host application finish rendering **before** the remote module is registered.
 Therefore, only the host application routes are rendered.

 To fix this issue, we have to re-render the application once the remote module is registered.